Tiernan Watson

 C#, Unity, Procedural Generation (Perlin)

-This year I decided to enter Search for a Star 2020.
+This is my entry for Search for a Star 2020.
 Although, I was only able to spend two days on the project due to other commitments, I did produce a procedural map generator that uses Perlin noise for height.
 The base project already included random 2D generation for a flat plane.

 Project: Itch.io